Marstrand hiking trails

 Start and end:

-You get off the ferry to the Marstrandsön in front of the tourist information, where you will probably start your hike around the island with a walk north along the quay.
+You will probably start your hike around the island with a walk north along the quay.
 When you have passed the settlement and the large, yellow Marstrand's hot tub, you are led up a path along the edge of the mountain.
 Here you can choose a stroller-friendly link that goes over the mountain to the west side, past a beautiful, wild park and the Näckros dam, and out on a winding road that leads down to the water at Skallens Lighthouse.
 You can also choose to continue along the water on a narrower path that goes through the needle eye which is a very narrow passage between two steep cliff walls.

 At the end of the walk around the island you will pass Strandverket and then you will once again come out on the quay and after the guest harbor lies the ferry location where you will take you back to the mainland.